-Throughout the unit, teachers and support staff also look where children need extra assistance and offer swift intervention sessions to provide the children with the skills to produce high quality writing.
+Throughout the unit, teachers and support staff also look where children need extra assistance and offer swift intervention sessions to provide the children with the skills to produce high-quality writing.

-At St Paul's Peel CE Primary School, we have recognised the disruption and impact the pandemic has had specifically on pupils' acquisition of grammar conventions and spelling rules.
-To this end, we have introduced a dedicated weekly spelling lesson with school, following the Spelling Shed scheme where children 'will continue to build on the firm foundations built whilst studying phonics in their early years of education.
+We have a dedicated weekly spelling lesson, following the Spelling Shed scheme where children 'will continue to build on the firm foundations built whilst studying phonics in their early years of education.
 They will break down spellings into the smallest units of sound and cluster them into syllables in order to read and write words efficiently.
 Through adult-led discussion and investigation children will become more secure in their knowledge of English orthography based on the frequency and position of the sounds within words' (spellingshed.com 2022).